kreier/ml/README.md

 - 2024/11/10 Finally a reason to have more VRAM for the GPU and really fast memory.
 For smartphones: To use AI you need more memory.
 Flagships in Android had a lot of RAM compared to Apples offerings, but no convincing use case.
 With AI its capacity and speed!
 And in a way Apple was prepared for years with how the M1 was designed.
 Now all phones have 8 GB RAM.
 - 2024/11/25 Speculative execution could speed up things.
 - 2025/02/20 I've been using quantized models for years now.
 But there are different type of layers that react differently to quantization, and are unique in their dimension.
 More in the [Visual Guide to Quantization](https://www.maartengrootendorst.com/blog/quantization/) from Maarten Grootendorst.
 Including GPTQ and GGUF.
+- 2025/05/01 [MoE](https://en.wikipedia.org/wiki/Mixture_of_experts) will speed up things!
+Since only a fraction of the model needs to be processed with the context, the speedup could be in the range of the number of experts.
+[Llama 4 Scout](https://ai.meta.com/blog/llama-4-multimodal-intelligence/) has 16 experts, only 17B active parameters of the 109B total parameters are active at one given time.
+That's 6.4x.
+Unfortunately the whole model needs to be in VRAM - [65.6GB for Q4_K_XL from unsloth](https://huggingface.co/unsloth/Llama-4-Scout-17B-16E-Instruct-GGUF).
+My quad-gpu server has only 24 GB VRAM.
+And Llama 4 Maverick with 128 experts would even need [243GB with Q4_K_XL (4.5bit)](https://huggingface.co/unsloth/Llama-4-Maverick-17B-128E-Instruct-GGUF).
+BF16: 801GB.
+At least theoretically 23x faster.
+Selective loading to VRAM from SSD? [math](chatgpt/moe-math.md).

 ## History